 Relationships – Attributes of Happiness

-Relationships are the second purpose in our HRVWE model of the top Five Purposes in life.
+Relationships are the second in our HRVWE model of the top Five Priorities in life.
 After our health, many would argue that they are the second most important contributor to our life success and happiness.
 Let’s look now at five attributes of relationships that seem particularly important to making them as great as they can be.

 The emerging field of positive psychology asks what factors, and the personal choices that influence them, are the most important to growing and maintaining our happiness.
 Foresight practitioners should be roughly familiar with this research, as it is central to personal and social thriving.
 Happiness is apparently so important to us that it may be the single most predictive measure of our effectiveness in several areas of our lives.
 When foresight practitioners seek to anticipate how an individual, a company, or a society will fare over the next few months or years, nothing is typically more predictive than gauging the emotional state of the entities involved, and the ways they are managing that emotional state.